How to Add Area Lighting Effects to a Cartoon Animation Using After Effects

 Step 8

 Make sure that the output resolution and frame range remain the same for all your exported props.
-This will make it so that all your video layers are the same size and duration.
+This will make it so that all your video layers are the same size and time duration.

 Once we have all the transparent props exported, it’s time to import them into Adobe After Effects.